 Fall and Winter Terms

-The minimum academic load for each student is 12 credits, though at least 13 credits is advisable.
+The minimum academic load for each student is 12 credits, though a course load of at least 13 credits is typical.
 Under exceptional circumstances, this requirement may be modified by the appropriate dean to a minimum of 11 credits for full-time status.
 Carrying fewer than 11 credits requires approval of the Faculty Executive Committee.
 Continuing education students are not eligible to take more than two courses at a time.

-Permission to carry 16 to 17 credits of academic work must be secured in advance from the designated associate academic dean through the online application at go.wlu.edu/overload.
+Permission to carry 16 to 17 credits of academic work must be secured in advance from the academic adviser and the designated associate academic dean through the online application at go.wlu.edu/overload.
 A course load of greater than 17 credits requires approval of the Faculty Executive Committee.
 Permission is not ordinarily granted unless the student has both a minimum cumulative grade-point average of 3.000 and, during the last fall or winter term, a minimum grade-point average of 3.000.
-In exceptional cases, permission for 17 credits may be secured only to accommodate a physical education skills course, an experiential course, or applied or ensemble music, dance, or theater credit.

 No overload permissions are given for over 16 credits to first-term, first-years.

 A denied application may be appealed to the Faculty Executive Committee by emailing FEC@wlu.edu.
-Appeals are granted only in the most exceptional of circumstances.
+Appeals are approved only in the most exceptional of circumstances.

 The minimum academic load during the four-week spring term for each student is three credits, including one three- or four-credit course.
 Students may enroll in up to five credits, with the provision that the additional credit not interfere with the schedule and obligations of the three- or four-credit course.
 The maximum academic load for spring term is five credits, except for approved six-week courses.
 No other overloads or underloads are permitted.
 Students may also exercise the Spring Option.
 During the spring term, students dropping their three- or four-credit course after the initial drop/add period must also request a Leave of Absence or withdraw from the University.
 Spring Option may not be declared at that point.
 Continuing education students who are employees may not register for spring-term courses.